Applications are now closed. Please check back in August 2025

 - Compose a program manuscript or publishable article.

-Selected proposals will receive a $1500 award to support student time and implementation efforts.
+Up to 3 selected proposals will receive a $1500 award to support student time and implementation efforts.
 Priority will be given to fund projects, initiatives or research that are extra-curricular and not part of the student’s required academic scholarship (eg. FIRE or required academic program research).

 Past Award Winners

-MEDS (Medical Enrichment for Diverse Students)
+MEDS (Medical Enrichment Program)

 SHIELD (Syringe exchange, Harm reduction, Infection Elimination Longitudinal Directives)